 Sticks came out with the rifle, and we began moving towards the small herd, which appeared to be a bull with several cows.

 They grew increasingly active as we began our approach, spinning around a bit.
 The cows seemed ready to vacate the area, but not the bull.
 I’d see why shortly.

-We probably made it within 400 yards, and the group of cows ran off but still watching, while the bull faced us head-on, occasionally pacing off then returning to the same spot.
+We probably made it within 400 yards, and the group of cows ran off but still watched while the bull faced us head-on, occasionally pacing off and returning to the same spot.

-It didn’t look like he was going to offer a broadside shot, so at 375 yards, we put the rifle on the sticks, and as he held still watching us, pulled the trigger, and he was down in an instant.
+It didn’t look like he was going to offer a broadside shot, so, at 375 yards, we put the rifle on the sticks, and as he held still, watching us, he pulled the trigger, and he was down in an instant.

-Apparently, bull wildebeest have a spot in their territory where cows visit them, not vice-versa?
+Bull wildebeest have a spot in their territory where cows visit them, not vice-versa.
 Because the ground was pawed clear of grass and piles of scattered dung all around this spot.